 Only high school students in grades 9-12 are eligible, with an exception made for 8th grade students who are in a participating 9th through 12th grade class.
 Competitors at the state and national finals must be U.S. citizens or permanent residents.
 Students are responsible for verifying their eligibility.
 Schools must register with their state Poetry Out Loud coordinator in order to participate in the official state competition.
 A student may not advance to the state finals without competing in a lower-level competition.
 Homeschooled students may participate by competing in a contest at a local school (at the school’s discretion) or with other local homeschooled students.
 The state Poetry Out Loud coordinator should be consulted for guidance on participation.
 A school-level competition must include at least two students.
 Students unable to participate at a local school should contact their state Poetry Out Loud coordinator to discuss any other opportunities for inclusion in the state’s official competition.
 A National Champion is not eligible to compete in subsequent years.

 Statewide partners include the Columbia Museum of Art, the South Carolina Department of Education and South Carolina ETV Radio's “Speaking of Schools” Program with Doug Keel.
-Regional partners include Hub City Writers Project in Region 1, the town of Blythewood and Bravo Blythewood in partnership with the University of South Carolina in Region 2, and the College of Charleston School of Humanities and Social Sciences and the Lowcountry Initiative for the Literary Arts in Region 3.
+Regional partners include Hub City Writers Project in Region 1, the town of Blythewood and Bravo Blythewood in partnership with the University of South Carolina in Region 2, and the College of Charleston School of Humanities and Social Sciences in Region 3.

 S.C.
 Poetry Out Loud